meb-team/clusteringEval/16S_amplicons_clustering_tools.md

 #### Compare SCLUST with other tools with real sequencing data

 Lake data are clustered with the 6 clustering tools : CD-HIT, SCLUST, SWARM, VSEARCH, MESHCLUST and SUMACLUST.
 Clustering is launched for each tool on hpc2 mesocentre.
 Parameters are the same as for synthetic data : CLUST is launched with id of 97, weak id of 95 and quality of 0, parameters determined as best (see Results section).
 SWARM is launched with distance parameter d = 3.
+CD-HIT, SWARM, VSEARCH, MESHCLUST and SUMACLUST has been launched on hpc2 with 32 threads.
+For SCLUST, there's an memory limit error with 32 threads on normal node (even for nodes with 250Gb RAM) and smp node.
+It works with 16 threads on smp node.

 ### Evaluation